What is Crankshaft?

 Shaft under the Flywheel

-The total bending moment at the flywheel location will be the resultant of horizontal bending moment due to gas load and belt pull and the vertical bending moment due to the flywheel weight.
+The total bending moment at the flywheel location will be the resultant of the horizontal bending moment due to gas load and belt pull and the vertical bending moment due to the flywheel weight.

 Then you can find the diameter by using the Moment equation.
 M=(MOI*Sigma-b).